ImageMagick/Usage-Markdown/canvas/index.md

 Note that as the same random image is used as a source the 'granules' or spots do not really move, but just sort of grow together, or fade away, so as to produce larger 'granules' with increasing granularity.

-Also remember that while I have reduced the number of colors in the animation, the structure of the full random image is actually smooth gradient between two sets of white and black granules.
+Also remember that while I have reduced the number of colors in the animation, the structure of the full random image is actually a smooth gradient between two sets of white and black granules.
 This gradient is what makes the image useful in other techniques.

 ### Random Flux (animation cycles) {#random_flux}